-Your skills will be tested in two separate areas - keyboarding and four computer skills areas - Internet, E-mail, Windows XP, and Word 2007 (See below for a detailed list of the tasks that students need to carry out in the assessment).
+Your skills will be tested in two separate areas - keyboarding and four computer skills areas - Internet, Outlook, Windows 7, and Word 2013 (See below for a detailed list of the tasks that students need to carry out in the assessment).

 Successful completion of the Computer Literacy Assessment satisfies two requirements: